 Alan Fuhrman, Julie Hambleton, and Jeffrey Schwartz serve on the audit committee, which is chaired by Mr. Fuhrman.
-Daniel S. Lynch served on our audit committee, until Dr. Hambleton's appointment in May 2020, when he stepped down.
-Mr. Lynch was not "independent" for purposes of serving on the audit committee, and as such, we relied on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to his service on the audit committee.
-Pursuant to such phase-in schedules, all members of the audit committee must be independent within one year of listing on Nasdaq, with which we are now in compliance.
 Our Board of Directors has determined that each of Mr. Fuhrman, Dr. Hambleton and Mr. Schwartz are "independent" for audit committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and that all members of the committee have sufficient knowledge in financial and auditing matters to serve on the audit committee.
-Our Board of Directors has determined that Mr. Schwartz is independent even though he falls outside the "safe harbor" definition set forth in Rule 10A-3(e)(1)(ii) under the Exchange Act because he is a manager of Bain Capital Life Sciences Investors, LLC, which is the general partner of BCSW, L.P., which, owns in excess of 10% of our common stock.
+Our Board of Directors has determined that Mr. Schwartz is independent even though he fell outside the "safe harbor" definition set forth in Rule 10A-3(e)(1)(ii) under the Exchange Act because he is a manager of Bain Capital Life Sciences Investors, LLC, which is the general partner of BCSW, L.P., which, owned in excess of 10% of our common stock.
 Among other things, our Board of Directors considered Mr. Schwartz's history of service and the percentage of common stock held by others, and it determined that he is not an "affiliated person" of the Company who would be ineligible to serve on our audit committee.
 Our Board of Directors has designated Mr. Fuhrman as an "audit committee financial expert," as defined under the applicable rules of the SEC.
-During the fiscal year ended December 31, 2020, the audit committee met six (6) times.
+During the fiscal year ended December 31, 2021, the audit committee met six (6) times.
 The report of the audit committee is included in this proxy statement under "Report of the Audit Committee."
 The audit committee's responsibilities include: